ChainAgnostic/CAIPs/CAIPs/caip-211.md

 - rpcDocuments not conformant syntactically (not openRPC, not served as mime type JSON, etc)

 Are these error messages required at protocol level or are they implementation-specific?
-- rpcDocuments rejected by user input
+- ~~rpcDocuments rejected by user input OR wallet does not support custom RPC documents~~
+  - ^ no response in either case
 - rpcDocuments rejected by policy/in principle
 - rpcDocuments unreachable/404
-- rpcEndpoints rejected by user input
+- ~~rpcEndpoints rejected by user input OR wallet does not support custom RPC documents~~
+  - ^ no response in either case
 - rpcEndpoints rejected by policy/in principle
 - rpcEndpoints unreachable/404
 - rpcEndpoints URL malformed